CSS

 background-color

-The background-color CSS property sets the fill color of an element, behind any content and background images or gradients.
+The background-color CSS property sets the background color of an element.

 Color

-The color CSS property sets the primary foreground color of an element, which is used for text, the default border color, and text decorations.
+The color CSS property sets the foreground color value of an element's text and text decorations, and sets the currentColor value.

 color-scheme